Chinyemba-ck/PDFGPT/README.md

 # PDFGPT
-A GPT for pdf files
+A Generative pre-trained transformer for personal pdf files via Langchain and openai